This information regarding cervical screening applies to all people with a cervix, inclusive of those who identify as men (transmen).

-Nearly all women with smear abnormalities have had HPV in the cervix, vagina or vulva.
-Many women are concerned about the link between cervical cancer and HPV, but an abnormal cervical smear hardly ever means cervical cancer.
+Nearly all people with smear abnormalities have had HPV in the cervix, vagina or vulva (the area around the vaginal opening).
+Many people are concerned about the link between cervical cancer and HPV, but an abnormal cervical smear hardly ever means cervical cancer.

 Cervical cancer can be prevented by the HPV vaccine and having regular cervical screening.